Online or offline? Where is your attention? What is your intention? How are your energy levels?

 - Screen time, self-efficacy and being in a state of flow

-The big tech companies, such as Facebook, Amazon, Alphabet (google) and Apple, have been at the forefront of addictive design.
+Big tech companies, such as Facebook, Amazon, Alphabet (google) and Apple, have been at the forefront of addictive design.
 They work to create brain hacks to pull your attention away from what you are doing.
-They do this by understanding and appealing to people’s deepest desires, and worries, and have created an array of colourful and noisy tools to spark interest and draw you in.
+They do this by understanding and appealing to people’s deepest desires, and worries and have created an array of colourful and noisy tools to spark interest and draw you in.

-There are now some six billion smart phones and tablets on the planet.
-That’s a lot of noise and to be honest a lot of digital pollution.
-90% of all the information that has ever been created by mankind has been produced in the last two years.
-According to Eric Schmidt, CEO of Google, If you took all the information that was created by mankind up until 2003 (from cave paintings to the works of Shakespeare, the paintings Salvador Dali, the songs of the Beetles and so on) we now create as much content every two days.
-We are being deluged by selfies, cat videos, fake news and endless pictures of our kids wearing every conceivable outfit in every conceivable location.
+There are now some six billion smartphones and tablets on the planet.
+That’s a lot of noise and, to be honest, a lot of digital pollution.
+90% of all the information created by humanity has been produced in the last two years.
+According to Eric Schmidt, CEO of Google if you took all the information created by humankind up to 2003 (from cave paintings to Shakespeare, Love Island and so on), we now create as much content every two days.

-This endless diet of new information makes us thirsty for more and makes us constantly on the lookout for new things, opportunities and dangers.
-This may reduce our ability to be fully engaged in a task.
+This endless diet of new information makes us thirsty for more and constantly looking for new things, opportunities and dangers.
+Fragmented attention may reduce our ability to be fully engaged in a task.
 The big tech companies have profited from drawing our attention away from the present.
-With eyes on the screen we can be sold to and influenced.
+With eyes on the screen, we can be sold to and influenced.

 Apple, Alphabet, Facebook and Amazon have a combined worth of approximately $4.5 Trillion (between 7 and 10% of the economic worth of all the economies and all the economic output on the planet).

-When the book was written there were approximately three billion social media users on the planet, two billion Facebook users and 3.5 billion google searches per day.
-The average adult experiences eleven hours of screen time per day of which approximately two hours is on social media.
+When the book was written, there were approximately three billion social media users on the planet, two billion Facebook users and 3.5 billion google searches per day.
+The average adult experiences eleven hours of screen time per day, approximately two hours on social media.

-Mind aid tools, external of ourselves, which help us connect with others, learn things and store information, have existed for a long time.
-In the past we had maps and telephone books.
-Nowadays, we rely increasingly on outsourcing our memory (Daniel Wegner, Harvard).
+Mind aid tools, external to ourselves, which help us connect with others, learn things and store information, have existed for a long time.
+For example, in the past, we had maps and telephone books.
+We rely increasingly on outsourcing our memory (Daniel Wegner, Harvard).
 However, the tools we used, in the past, such as phone books, did not deliberately distract us.

-The book explains how, in the face of an avalanche of information, we struggle to cope.
-Many people have heard of Moore’s law; computer processing capacity doubling every 18 months.
-This extra computing power leads to rapid increases in the amount of information that we can access and share.
-The authors proceed to introduce Amdahl’s law; this compares the increase in processing power of computers with the abilities of humans to use that information.
+The book explains how we struggle to cope in the face of an avalanche of information.
+Many people have heard of Moore’s law; computer processing capacity doubles every 18 months.
+This extra computing power leads to rapid increases in the information we can access and share.
+The authors proceed to introduce Amdahl’s law; this compares the increase in the processing power of computers with the abilities of humans to use that information.
 The authors compare the meteoric rise in computing power with the human capabilities of hearing, vision, visual reaction time, auditory reaction time and working memory.
 These human abilities have barely changed over time.
-Not being able to keep up with data availability might be a factor in the rapid increase in stress, anxiety and depression seen around the world.
-Perhaps we just can’t cope with the amount of opportunities and threats that come to our senses.
-The authors question whether constantly scanning for new information leads us to feel burnt out.
-Does infinite data make us overly compare ourselves to others, feel that we simply can’t handle the volume of data at work or that we are missing out on opportunities?
+Not being able to keep up with data availability might be a factor in the rapid increase in stress, anxiety and depression worldwide.
+Perhaps we can’t cope with the amount of opportunities and threats that come to our senses.
+The authors question whether constantly scanning for new information makes us feel burnt out.
+Does unlimited data make us overly compare ourselves to others, think that we can’t handle the volume of data at work or that we are missing out on opportunities?